kevinstampe/pyfelicita/README.md

 # pyfelicita
-## Felicita integration package for python
+## Package for integrating a Felicita scale to your python project

 Example code:
 ```